-The University gives credit for all courses numbered 100 through 699 in each academic department.
+The University gives credit for all courses numbered 100 through 900 in their respective academic department.

 Courses at the 100-200 level generally provide a foundation or overview of a discipline.
 They are intended primarily for freshmen and sophomores.

 Courses at the 300-400 level frequently assume prior knowledge of the field and a higher level of analysis and difficulty.
 They are intended primarily for juniors or seniors.